Engnawal/Data-analysis-using-ml-streamlit/README.md

 # streamlit

-This project contain: machine learning classification techniques on Liver dataset to discover hidden patterns that would be leveraged in decision making, data analysis and modeling.
+This project contain: machine learning classification techniques on Liver dataset to discover hidden patterns that would be leveraged in decision making, liver dataset analysis and modeling.
 And it is integrated in a web application using streamlit.

 ✅ Keywords: Python, Data Mining, MLP, Streamlit